Modeling the Influence of Environment and Intervention on Cholera in Haiti

-where $P$ is a moving average of the amount of daily rainfall, and $M$ is a moving average of the maximum semi-diurnal tidal range, $H$ is a heat index based on mean air temperature, $\tau_{p}$, is the lag time for precipitation (which is itself affected by temperature), $\tau_{m}$ is the lag time for tides, $\theta_{p}, \text{and } \theta_{m}$ are the respective averaging periods, $\alpha$ is a proportionality constants and $\text{and }c$ is the strength of the tidal effect relative to precipitation.
+where $P$ is a moving average of the amount of daily rainfall, $M$ is a moving average of the maximum semi-diurnal tidal range, $H$ is a heat index based on mean air temperature, $\tau_{p}$ is the lag time for precipitation, $\tau_{m}$ is the lag time for tides, $\theta_{p},\text{and }\theta_{m}$ are the respective averaging periods, $\alpha$ is a proportionality constants and $\text{and }c$ is the strength of the tidal effect relative to precipitation.

 The population is split into two sub-populations.
 The first (core) group includes the worst slums and permanently displaced people living in tent camps or other privations.
 The other (non-core) group includes all others, from those that may have potentially been at risk only immediately after the earthquake to those that are poor, but have been fortunate enough to, through their own efforts or aid from outside agencies, see continual, albeit incremental, improvements in conditions over time.
 We include an expression for the improvement of conditions over time by having the number of susceptible or at-risk people reduced directly by public health improvements. \ This improvement could be due to decreasing the number of people in temporary housing, increased access to clean water, increased personal hygiene, decreased contamination of the environment and rapid treatment of new cases; or any other means of removing risk. \ We model this by assuming that there is a constant rate of removal of people from the exposed non-core population.
 We denote $r$ as the rate of improvement in conditions; $1-u_{0}$ is the initial fraction of the population whose risk is eradicable, and $u_{0}$ is the initial fraction of the population that is chronically indigent.
 The at-risk population starts out equal to the entire susceptible population and declines asymptotically to the remaining number of indigent susceptibles as conditions improve.